Renewing your Spanish non-lucrative Visa (and why using a lawyer is a good idea)

 Why we were happy we used a lawyer

 The documentation isn’t hard and maybe we could have done it ourselves.
-After all the lawyer didn’t come cheap: 350 Euros each + 21% VAT.
+After all, the services of a lawyer don’t come cheap (we paid 350 Euros each + 21% VAT).

 But as I said, I was tired of dealing with bureaucracy, especially dealing with Spanish government offices.
-Even with digital certificates (which are essential here) you still have to know how to navigate those government websites.
+Unlike our initial Visa application where we were dealing with the consulate in Canada by email and in English, this time around we had to deal with offices here in Spain.
+Even if you’re fully proficient in Spanish, you still have to know how to navigate those government websites to submit your documentation and to make the necessary appointments.

 Related: Opening a Spanish Bank Account without an NIE